Supported Living in Wisbech

 What we offer

-A safe and supportive place to call home
+A safe and supportive place

 This large property has three en-suite bedrooms, including a ground floor room with an en-suite wet room for people who may have a physical disability, a room with an adjacent separate bathroom and a self-contained bedsit on the first floor.
 It also has a spacious communal lounge and kitchen ideal for socialising.